Publisher Council on Foreign Relations

 - Coordinate national ocean policies for coastal states

-The creation of a comprehensive and integrated U.S. oceans policy should be immediately followed by similar efforts in developing maritime countries, namely Brazil, Russia, India, and China (BRIC) .
-These so-called BRIC nations will be critical players in crafting domestic ocean policies that together form a coherent tapestry of global governance.
-Ideally, such emerging powers would designate a senior government official, and in some cases the head of state, to liaison with other coastal states and regional bodies to coordinate ocean governance policies and respond to new threats.
+The creation of a comprehensive and integrated U.S. oceans policy should be immediately followed by similar efforts in developing maritime countries, namely, Brazil, Russia, India, and China (BRIC).
+These so-called BRIC nations will be critical players in crafting domestic ocean policies that form a coherent tapestry of global governance.
+Ideally, such emerging powers would designate a senior government official, and in some cases the head of state, to liaison with other coastal states and regional bodies to coordinate ocean governance regimes.
 Consistent with the Regional Seas Program, the ripest opportunity for these efforts is at the regional level.
 With UN assistance, successful regional initiatives could then be harmonized and expanded globally.

 - Place a moratorium on critically endangered commercial fisheries